 We are currently evaluating our most reasonably likely worst-case Year 2000 scenario and are also developing contingency plans as part of our efforts to identify and correct Year 2000 issues affecting our owned systems as well as issues involving third party service providers.
-We intend to complete both the evaluation of a worst-case Year 2000 scenario and contingency planning by June 30, 1999.
+We intend to complete both the evaluation of a worst-case Year 2000 scenario and contingency planning in the third quarter of 1999.

-Due to our recent acquisition of Calder Race Course, we will continue to assess the status of the Company's Year 2000 compliance in regards to the factors mentioned above and we expect to complete this evaluation in the second quarter.
+Due to our recent acquisition of Calder Race Course, we will continue to assess the status of the Company's Year 2000 compliance in regards to the factors mentioned above and we expect to complete this evaluation in the third quarter.